Life & Culture of Pre-Columbian America

 - 3 min read

-Pre-Columbian America covers a lot of ground, and includes many Indian tribes, historians still only have strong theories as to which of the tribes came first.
-Most believe Clovis peoples to be the oldest, Clovis or potential Pre Clovis peoples lived somewhere between 33,000 - 8,000 B.C.
-Among other Indian tribes there were the American Indian tribes between 5000 - 1000 B.C. and in South America the Incan Empire including the Moche and Nazca tribes lived during the 14th and 15th centuries A.D.
+Pre-Columbian America covers a lot of ground, and includes many Indian tribes.
+Historians still only have strong theories as to which of the tribes came first.
+Most believe Clovis peoples to be the oldest.
+Clovis or potential Pre-Clovis peoples lived somewhere between 33,000 - 8,000 B.C.
+Among other Indian tribes, there were the American Indian tribes between 5000 - 1000 B.C., and in South America, the Incan Empire, including the Moche and Nazca tribes, lived during the 14th and 15th centuries A.D.

-In the case of the indigenous people, Hobbs was most correct; people were constantly slaughtering each other like sociopaths.
+In the case of the indigenous people, Hobbes was most correct; people were constantly slaughtering each other like sociopaths.
 This was due to the culture built up over centuries, through their religion, and in the end, the power those at the top of the Incan Empire held over others.
 In the beginning, the hunters and gatherers did feel it was everyone for themselves.
-By the end, their hierarchy prevented any resistance from the people during human sacrifices, the form of government they had created was too powerful for people to push back like Locke felt they had a right too, until it was too late for the Empire with the arrival of Spain.
+By the end, their hierarchy prevented any resistance from the people during human sacrifices, the form of government they had created was too powerful for people to push back like Locke felt they had a right to, until it was too late for the Empire with the arrival of Spain.

 Comments